If an injury has set you back, we'll help you move forward

 A brief phone consultation will tell you exactly where you stand.
 There is no obligation to start a claim.

-How much compensation can I claim for an ectopic pregnancy misdiagnosis?
+How much compensation can I claim for ectopic pregnancy misdiagnosis?

-Special damages are for financial losses and expenses you have incurred because of your accident.
-In addition to paying for lost wages and business losses if self-employed, special damages can cover any care costs and medical procedures you need, such as emergency surgery, psychological support and pain medication.
+Special damages are for financial losses and expenses you have incurred as a result of the medical negligence you suffered.
+In addition to paying for lost wages, special damages will cover any care costs and medical procedures you need, such as emergency surgery, psychological support and pain medication.

 Read more: